daniele-ieva/genSQL/README.md

 ## Supported Databases

+marked with ⚠️ are the ones which I did not really test, but should very likely work just fine.

 - mySQL
-- postgreSQL
+- postgreSQL ⚠️
-- mariaDB
+- mariaDB ⚠️
-- sqlite
+- sqlite ⚠️
-- oracleSQL
+- oracleSQL ⚠️
-- msSQL
+- msSQL ⚠️
+- google spanner ⚠️
 ## Usage

 To use this program simply run: